apihlaja/node-irsdk/README.md

 ﻿# Node.js iRacing SDK

-The first, experimental, version will support session data and live telemetry only.
+iRacing SDK implementation for Node.js.
+It provides access to

+* session info
+* live telemetry

+You can find simple usage examples from [utils](utils/) directory.

-## Requirements and Install
+# Requirements and Install

 You need Windows version of [Node.js](https://nodejs.org/download/).
 And because node-gyp is used to compile C++ module, you have to